Kudagala “Punchi Sigiriya” Archaeological Site (කුඩාගල පුංචි සීගිරිය පුරාවිද්යා භූමිය)

 Loading...

-To reach the site, travel 3.7 km towards Aralaganwila from Dehiattakandiya and turn right from the Aluthkade Junction.
-Another 7 kms along narrow interior roads will bring you the foothills of the Kudagala “Punchi Sigiriya” archaeological site.
+To access the site, one must travel 3.7 kilometers from Dehiattakandiya towards Aralaganwila and turn right at the Aluthkade Junction.
+A further 7 kilometers along narrow interior roads leads to the base of the archaeological site known locally as Punchi Sigiriya or Kudagala.

-“Rock called Kudagala with drip ledged cave complex containing the remains of ancient painting and ancient dagoba (Kuda Sigiriya) and the hillock of ancient ruins at Kudagala vihara premises belonging to Kudagala village situated in Grama Niladhari Division No. 142/N, Kadirapura in the Divisional Secretary’s Division Dehiaththakandiya in Ampara District in Eastern Province.
-(Latitude 07º 40′ 53.2” N and longitude 081º 05′ 53.4” E).”
+“Rock called Kudagala with drip-ledged cave complex containing the remains of ancient painting and ancient dagoba (Kuda Sigiriya) and the hillock of ancient ruins at Kudagala Vihara premises belonging to Kudagala village situated in Grama Niladhari Division No. 142/N, Kadirapura in the Divisional Secretary’s Division Dehiaththakandiya in Ampara District in Eastern Province (latitude 07º 40′ 53.2” N and longitude 081º 05′ 53.4” E).”

 Also See